Al Jazeera’s Kamahl Santamaria explains the background of the Greek debt crisis.

 Greece is teetering on the brink of financial collapse and a possible exit from the eurozone after the developments of the past two weeks.

-On June 30, the last bailout programme expired and Greece failed to honour a loan repayment to the International Monetary Fund, cutting it off from further IMF credit until it settles the $1.7bn amount.
+On June 30, Greece’s last bailout programme expired and the country failed to honour a loan repayment to the IMF, cutting it off from further credit from this organisation until it settles the $1.7bn amount.